tvn9/uiux/README.md

 ## Introduction

-A personal project to learn the basic to advance feature in Figma UI design tool, this repo is the main container to store in class project assignements and related files.
+A personal project to learn the basic to advanced features of the Figma UI design tool, this repo is the main container to store in-class project assignments and related files.

-## Getting Start - Create Your Own Project
+## Getting Start - Create Your Project

 ### Course Notes:
-Instruduction to Figma, UI/UX design concepts, and how to generate project UX/UI Brief.
+Introduction to Figma, UI/UX design concepts, and how to generate project UX/UI Brief.

-**Assignment 01** - Create your own brief about an ideal customer
+**Assignment 01** - Create your brief about an ideal customer

-Based on a randomly generated project form [randomprojectgenerator](https://randomprojectgenerator.com), The assignment is to design the Mobile and Destop apps for a Handbags e-commerce company.
+Based on a randomly generated project from [randomprojectgenerator](https://randomprojectgenerator.com), The assignment is to design the Mobile and Desktop apps for a Handbags e-commerce company.

 **Solution - Example of an ideal customer**